9 Ways to Inspire Motivation in the Workplace

 The challenge in any work environment is to create a culture in which people are motivated by their work.
 Too often, organizations fail to pay attention to the issues that are most important to employees: relationships, communication, recognition, and involvement.

 Workers who perform well should not be rewarded by having a manager who is always looking over their shoulder.
-If an employee is performing well, no need to watch every little thing they do.
+If an employee is performing well, you should have no need to watch every little thing they do—in fact, your micromanagement is likely to destroy their intrinsic motivation in the workplace.

 Traditions are as important in organizations as they are in families.
 Nothing is more important for employee motivation than the annual traditions workplaces create for seasonal holidays.